linkmalloc/proudbisayabai.ph/_posts/2026-05-07-cebu-pushes-future-read-agenda-at-asean-eu-summit.md

 author: PBB Admin
 author2: ''
 layout: post
-title: Cebu pushes 'future-read' agenda at ASEAN–EU summit
+title: Cebu pushes 'future-ready' agenda at ASEAN–EU summit
 description: >-
   Cebu is positioning itself as a future-ready province anchored on sustainability, resilience, and inclusive growth as it hosted the inaugural